 I want to send memory and disk metrics from my Amazon Elastic Compute Cloud (Amazon EC2) instances to Amazon CloudWatch Metrics.
-How can I do this?

 Short description

 By default, Amazon EC2 delivers a set of metrics related to your instance to CloudWatch in the AWS/EC2 namespace.
-This includes CPUUtilization, a set of disk Read and Write metrics, and a set of NetworkIn and NetworkOut metrics.
-But, EC2 doesn't provide metrics related to OS-level memory usage or disk usage metrics.
+This includes CPU utilization and a set of NetworkIn and NetworkOut metrics.

-To find these metrics and deliver them to CloudWatch as custom metrics, install the Unified CloudWatch Agent.
-Then, define these metrics in the Agent configuration file.
+Amazon EC2 doesn't provide metrics related to operating system (OS)-level memory usage or disk usage metrics.
+To find these metrics and send them to CloudWatch as custom metrics, install the unified CloudWatch agent.
+Then, define these metrics in the agent configuration file.

 Resolution

-Note: If you receive errors when running AWS Command Line Interface (AWS CLI) commands, make sure that you’re using the most recent AWS CLI version.
+Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshooting errors for the AWS CLI.
+Also, make sure that you're using the most recent AWS CLI version.

-2. Download the agent package and install the agent package.
+Download and install the agent package.

 {